 The Mercantile Cricket Association was formed in 1922 by some of the major businesses in inner-city Melbourne, with the primary objects being to promote cricket and friendship between the participants.
 Until the 1960s, all costs were borne by the businesses concerned, and players had to be employees to play for the team.
 These days it is still a competition for city workers, there are still clubs with mercantile origins, new clubs have joined, and other social groups have formed clubs.
 In recent years established suburban clubs have entered XIs in the competition.
-In 2016-17, the MCA has 84 teams representing 39 clubs playing across ten grades.

 The Association has had a close association with the City of Melbourne since its formation, using grounds in Royal Park and Fawkner Park.
 Turf pitches were introduced in Fawkner Park from 1970, and since 1988 the Association has been all turf, and based at Fawkner Park.
 Grand finals are played at Fawkner Park, Royal Park and Como Park.
 Clubs based outside Fawkner Park are mostly in the eastern and south eastern suburbs.